dabjulmaros/YARA/README.md

   - The app builds correctly now, but is still under heavy development.
   - I still want to commit updates as they are done instead of realasing built updates.
 - make it so videos and other media is not redered while outside of view
-  - videos specially play in the background as I have autoplay on
-  - the easiest fix would be to disable autoplay and have the users click play but thats not my desired behaivor
 - general improvements everywhere

 What it does right now.